 See Our Cosmetic Dentists Every Six Months

-Dr. Ryan Lebster and Dr. Jose Vivas are cosmetic dentists in Holland, MI.
-To request an appointment, call the Lakeshore Dentistry & Implant Center at (616) 399-3946.
-You may also fill out our online contact form and someone from our office will reach out to you soon.
+Our cosmetic dentists in Holland, MI, are accepting new patients and would be more than happy to help you explore your treatment options.
+To book a consultation for porcelain veneers, please call the Lakeshore Dentistry & Implant Center at (616) 399-3946.
+You may also fill out our online contact form and a member of our team will reach out to you soon to set up an appointment.

 This blog post has been updated.